syedsaqib2457/php-hash/documentation/system_action_add_node.md

 This is the total RAM capacity detected in the added node instance.

-The value is either a `numeric count in MB` if the node is added to a deployed node or `empty` if the node isn't deployed.
+The value is either a `numeric count in megabytes` if the node is added to a deployed node or `empty` if the node isn't deployed.

 ### data[modified_timestamp]